-Even after a homeowner has chosen the perfect color for a room, there's another very important decision to make.
-With 5 or 6 paint finishes to choose from, you should learn the benefits of each and determine the right one for your job.
-Should you use flat or satin and why?
-Browse these tips on selecting the perfect paint finishes for your interior home applications.
+Even after you've chosen the perfect color for a room, there's another very important decision to make: the finish.
+With 5 or 6 different paint finishes to choose from, there's a lot of options, even within a single color, and with them come a number of questions you'll need to answer.
+The best thing to do is to learn the uses and benefits of each finish and determine the right one for your job.
+Here's a quick primer (no pun intended) on selecting the perfect paint finishes for your next home interior project.

 Whether called flat finish or wall paint, this type of interior paint has a matte surface.
 This paint finish is usually used on interior walls.
 It's expecially good if you have to camouflage small wall bumps, cracks, or other imperfections, as this finish does not reflect light.
 While some flat paints are advertised as washable today, you may need to touch up scratches or marks by covering with a bit more paint, so be sure you keep some on hand after you've finished painting.

 Flat enamel is a paint with a durable flat, matte finish.
 It's a good choice for powder rooms and halls, as it holds up to occasional cleaning.

 If you can picture the very low sheen of the shell of an egg, you have an idea of how an eggshell paint finish will appear.
 With only a slight hint of shine or gloss, it's good for walls and holds up better with cleaning than a flat finish paint.

 Satin finish paint has a smooth, velvety look with a bit more gloss.
 It is most often used for windows, doors, trim, or ceilings, but can also be used as wall paint.
 This is particularly suitable for kids' room walls, kitchens, or bathrooms, or in areas which get a lot of traffic.
 Paint with a satin finish is formulated to hold up to cleaning and light scrubbing.